Reachability Labs measuring reachable future under commitment

 A process-indexed boundary exists.

-The flagship benchmark resolves a constructive accessibility transition well below the classical satisfiability threshold.
+The SAT calibration benchmark resolves a constructive accessibility transition well below the classical satisfiability threshold.

 Failure has a trajectory-space fingerprint.